takakishi/HEC_DS_ML_project/README.md

   - `unlabelled_test_data.csv`: The test dataset for which the model predictions are generated.

 - `src/`: This directory contains all the source code used in this project.
-  - `XXX.ipynb`: The main script for training the model and running predictions.
+  - `BERT4.ipynb`: The main script for training the model and running predictions.
   - `logistic_regression.ipynb`: The script for logistic regression.
 It does not produce the best predictions but it was our initial try.
 The results are presented in our table below.

 - `model/`